-Children’s Hospitals and Clinics of Minnesota opens Kiran Stordalen and Horst Rechelbacher Pediatric Pain, Palliative and Integrated Medicine Clinic
+Children’s Minnesota opens Kiran Stordalen and Horst Rechelbacher Pediatric Pain, Palliative and Integrated Medicine Clinic

 New pain clinic is the first of its kind in the world

-MINNEAPOLIS/ST. PAUL, Minn. – (January 15, 2015) – Children’s Hospitals and Clinics of Minnesota announced today the opening of the Kiran Stordalen and Horst Rechelbacher Pediatric Pain, Palliative and Integrated Medicine Clinic.
+MINNEAPOLIS/ST. PAUL, Minn. – (January 15, 2015) – Children’s Minnesota announced today the opening of the Kiran Stordalen and Horst Rechelbacher Pediatric Pain, Palliative and Integrated Medicine Clinic.
 The new clinic, the first of its kind in the world, provides both medication and integrative, non-pharmaceutical therapies to children and teenagers.

 The 10,000-square-foot outpatient clinic on the campus of Children’s Minneapolis hospital consists of nine treatment rooms featuring a unique range of healing and therapeutic elements for children with acute, chronic and procedural pain, as well as life-limiting diseases.